Creating a Cluster on AWSPDF version

 Custom image catalogs have:

 • A name.
-The name is a unique identifier and is used to refer to the catalog during environment, Data Lake, and Data Hub creation; as well as during catalog operations like creating an image.
+The name is a unique identifier and is used to refer to the catalog during environment, Data Lake, and Cloudera Data Hub cluster creation; as well as during catalog operations like creating an image.

 • A description.